NGA Members Login

 One concern that governors and trustees have shared with us is that their school might become dislocated from their local community as more and more schools join their MAT.

-Due to popular demand we’re are launching a new network for trustees and clerks of MATs.
+Due to popular demand we’re are launching a new network for trustees, clerks and governance professionals in MATs.

 Don't wait for a meeting to get involved: Join the network on LinkedIn